Tesla Real-Time Insurance

 Note: FSD (Supervised) usage only impacts your premium in select states and Safety Score changes may be capped in some states. - Renewal Change

-This includes changes to rates, mileage, FSD (Supervised) usage or Safety Score Beta.
+This includes changes to rates, mileage, FSD (Supervised) usage or Safety Score.
 Tesla Insurance will notify you in advance of your new monthly premium.

 My Safety Score changed.
 When will my Real-Time Insurance premium reflect my new Safety Score?